kasparsd/widget-context-wporg/readme.txt.md

 Widget Context allows you to show or hide widgets on certain sections of your site — front page, posts, pages, archives, search, etc. It also features section targeting by URLs (with wildcard support) for maximum flexibility.

+### Target by URL

+The “Target by URL” is a very powerful feature with a lot of flexibility for targeting sections of your website based on the request URLs.
+It was inspired by a similar feature in the [Drupal CMS](https://www.drupal.org).

+- Use relative URLs such as `page/sub-page` instead of absolute URLs `https://example.com/page/sub-page`.

+- Relative are URLs more flexible and make the logic portable between different domains and server environments.

+#### Wildcards

+Use the wildcard symbol `*` for matching dynamic parts of the URL.
+For example:

+- `topic/widgets/*` to match all posts in the widgets category, if your permalink structure is set to `/topic/%category%/%postname%`.

+- `page-slug/*` to match all child pages of the page-slug parent page.

 ### Get Involved: